-- (1) Permanent extension and/or expansion of boat launch ramps over 60 feet wide. - (2) Addition of new floating breakwaters resulting in a minimum of XXXX-waiting on information from Coast Guard. - (3) Re-configuration of bars and outcrops as water level changes. - (4) Dredging harbor bottoms as needed to move marina facilities as water level changes. - (5) Extension of existing gravel roads to the lakeshore as water recedes with no more than 3 acres of impact. - (6) Adjustment of marina positions that includes physically moving facilities into open water when accompanied by additional slips, dock spaces, or expansion beyond 0.10 acres of impact. - (7) Culvert replacement on washes that require work beyond the original footprint of the structure, such as replacing an undersized culvert with a larger structure. - (8) Realignment of up to 750 linear feet of ephemeral waters and 300 linear feet of perennial and intermittent streams.
+- (1) Extension and/or expansion of boat launch ramps. - (2) Installation of temporary boat launch ramps. - (3) Reconfiguration of existing breakwaters and addition of new breakwaters resulting in a discharge of up to 1- acre of fill material. - (4) Re-configuration of bars and outcrops as water level changes. - (5) Grading harbor bottoms as needed to move marina facilities as water level changes. - (6) Maintenance dredging of existing harbors, marinas, boat ramps and marina access channels. - (7) Extension of existing gravel roads to the lakeshore as water recedes with no increase in capacity and not to exceed 0.50 acres of impact. - (8) Adjustment of marina positions that includes physically moving facilities into open water when accompanied by additional slips, dock spaces, or expansion of any kind, provided the activity would result in impacts to no more than one acre of waters of the United States. - (9) Culvert replacement on washes that require work beyond the original footprint of the structure, such as replacing an undersized culvert with a larger structure. - (10) Realignment of up to 750-linear feet of ephemeral waters and 300-linear feet of perennial and intermittent streams.

-In accordance with 33 CFR 322.2(f)(1), this RGP 6 authorizes activities that are substantially similar in nature that would result in minimal individual and cumulative impacts on the aquatic environment, when conducted under the terms and conditions of this permit.
+In accordance with 33 CFR 322.2(f)(1), this RGP authorizes activities that are substantially similar in nature that would result in minimal individual and cumulative impacts on the aquatic environment, when conducted under the terms and conditions of this permit.